naelaboraya/Threads-in-java/README.md

        Time for third function = 1.847 seconds

-Results for testing the functions with number_of_files = 10000 , seed = System.currentTimeMillis() to Ex2_1.test a different seed each time , and bound = 100000 :
+Results for testing the functions with number_of_files = 10000 , seed = 10 , and bound = 100000 :

     1. Normal function :
-       Total number of lines = 502004362
+       Total number of lines = 501295148
-       Time for first function = 86.497 seconds
+       Time for first function = 49.188 seconds

     2. Thread function :
-       Total number of lines = 502004362
+       Total number of lines = 501295148
-       Time for second function = 44.212 seconds
+       Time for second function = 16.143 seconds

     3. ThreadPool function :
-       Total number of lines = 502004362
+       Total number of lines = 501295148
-       Time for third function = 16.121 seconds
+       Time for third function = 20.377 seconds

 *For screenshots of the results please visit our wiki!